-A good Game Master (GM) can set the scene, build tension and keep other participants on their toes, but the hum of your dishwasher, air conditioning, or city streets hardly provides the appropriate ambience for dungeon crawling or off-world exploration.
-That’s exactly where Syrinscape comes in.
+A good Game Master (GM) will set the scene, build tension and keep other participants on their toes, but the hum of your dishwasher and air conditioning hardly provides the appropriate ambience for dungeon crawling or off-world exploration.
+Which is where Syrinscape comes in.

 Syrinscape is a cross-platform software package for GMs who want to add believable, immersive sound to their games.
-The app is available for Windows, Mac OS X, iOS, and Android, and uses a subscription or downloadable content (DLC) model to provide users with access to a rich set of fantasy and sci-fi soundscapes.
+The app is available for Windows, macOS, iOS, and Android, and uses a subscription or downloadable content (DLC) model to provide users with access to a rich set of fantasy and sci-fi soundscapes.

 This isn’t your typical soundboard app, but a powerful audio engine that produces constantly evolving ambience and dramatic “encounter” music that can transform even the blandest of quests.
 The GM is able to mix and blend various elements to create their own “SoundSets” completely free from obvious looping or repetitive patterns.

 You can pay $10.99/month (charged bi-monthly) for a subscription which provides access to sci-fi, fantasy, and board game packages.
 There’s also a $7.15/month tier if you only want a specific set of fantasy or sci-fi sounds.
 You can also purchase these packs outright, priced individually in the store.

 Download: Syrinscape for Windows, macOS, Android, and iOS

 A free resource for players and GMs that provides access to a vast selection of free sounds for use in your campaigns.
 Using the web-based interface, it’s possible to trigger looping ambience and one-shot sound effects from a varied library.

 Sound packs can be downloaded and used in your choice of sound mixer, or you can create ambience using nothing more than a laptop and a web browser.
 Themes include steampunk, film noir, wasteland, future city (cyberpunk), and dark forests among others.